umarhassan-mitodl/24-s23-spring-2023/content/pages/syllabus.md

 This course is designed to enable you to do the following:

 - Analyze case studies of K–12 linguistics through the lens of curriculum design
-- Design and present a linguistics "unit" (course/unit/lesson) within the [Understanding by Design (UbD)](https://files.ascd.org/staticfiles/ascd/pdf/siteASCD/publications/UbD_WhitePaper0312.pdf) framework of “backwards” course design, which involves identifying "desired results," determining "evidence of understanding," and developing a "learning plan" and "learning events"
+- Design and present a linguistics "unit" (course/unit/lesson) within the {{% resource_link "1cf8a43c-fa79-43cb-8841-60f57ba9d8fd" "Understanding by Design (UbD)" %}} framework of “backwards” course design, which involves identifying "desired results," determining "evidence of understanding," and developing a "learning plan" and "learning events"
 - Engage learners in linguistic inquiry by using effective instructional practices
 - Collaborate with others by giving and receiving feedback on unit design and co-teaching
 - Deepen your thinking about core linguistic concepts through reflection on curriculum